 All-Outdoors Merced trips usually meet between 9:00am & 10:30am, but keep in mind that meet times may vary.
 Please refer to the information sent to you in your Trip Confirmation email, check with your group trip leader or contact our office.

-Traveling WEST on Hwy 140: The store is 35 Miles west of the Hwy 140 Yosemite Park Entrance.
+Traveling WEST on Hwy 140: The Meet Place is 35 Miles west of the Hwy 140 Yosemite Park Entrance.

 (Currently, there are restrictions in effect on Hwy 140 between Midpines and El Portal due to the Ferguson Rock Slide.
 There are temporary bridges in place to detour vehicles around the rock slide.
 The length of all vehicles is restricted to 45 feet.
 For current road conditions click here).